pmaggio15/StayMori-Collection2/README.md

 ## Overview

-StayMori is a full-stack vacation rental platform designed to handle real-time availability, secure transactional workflows, and dynamic property management.
+StayMori is a full stack vacation rental platform designed to handle real-time availability, secure transactional workflows, and dynamic property management.
 The system mirrors real-world booking platforms with authenticated users, database-driven availability, and production-ready architecture.

 ---